Everyone loves a dinner party gathering with friends, so why not go zero-waste and make it as eco-friendly as possible with these really easy tips!

 Hiring an outfit makes so much sense as it saves money and space as many dresses only end up getting worn once.
 Fast fashion is one of our most environmentally unfriendly habits but luckily there are several places where you can hire dresses.

-One of these companies is Girl Meets Dress who will send you three dresses and you only need to pay for the one you wear, so you can try them on!
+Rhese companies will send you two-three dresses and you only need to pay for the one you wear, so you can try them on!
 It doesn’t matter where you live as they will send them by post and you send them back when you’re done.

 I also recommend trying charity shops, especially in well-heeled areas as you’ll be amazed what people give away – especially as we’ve all Konmaried our wardrobes with Marie Kondo!
 There has never been a better time to hit the chazzas.